On the complexity of proximal gradient and proximal gradient-Newton-CG methods for \(\ell_1\)-regularized Optimization: The hybrid proximal gradient and negative curvature method

 If \(\veg = \varepsilon\) and \(\veh = \varepsilon^{\nu}\) with \(\nu\in(0, \frac{2}{3}]\), then we have \(\max\{\veg^{-1}\veh^{-1}, \veh^{-3}, \veg^{-2}\} = \varepsilon^{-2}\). \end{proof}

-We now give the operation complexity of Algorithm~\ref{alg:hpgnc} in terms of gradient (\(\nabla f(x)\), or equivalently, \(\mathcal{G}_t(x)\)) evaluation and Hessian (\(\nabla^2f(x)\))-vector products.
-The proof depends on the complexity analysis about MEO in~\cite{RNW20}.
+We now give the operation complexity of Algorithm~\ref{alg:hpgnc} in terms of gradient (\(\nabla f(x)\), or equivalently, \(\mathcal{G}_t(x)\)) evaluations and Hessian (\(\nabla^2f(x)\))-vector products.
+The proof depends on the complexity analysis of MEO in~\cite{RNW20}.
 We make the following assumption on MEO. \begin{assumption} For every iteration \(k\) calls MEO (Algorithm~\ref{alg:meo}), and for a specified failure probability \(\sigma\) with \(0\leq \sigma \ll 1\), MEO either certifies that \(H \succeq -\epsilon I\) or finds a vector of curvature smaller than \(-\frac{1}{2}\epsilon\) in at most